Koh Lanta is the perfect Thai island for us. It’s not too developed or crowded but has enough facilities to live comfortably.

 This post was originally published in 2012 and was most recently updated in 2019 after our latest visit.

 - The Best Things To Do in Koh Lanta

 - The Best Koh Lanta Restaurants

 The Best Things To Do in Koh Lanta

 We do love zipping around on a moped and Koh Lanta is a great place for it (much easier than the crazy roads on Koh Jum or in the busy cities).

 Koh Lanta is quite a large island (27 km long) so having your own transport makes it easy to explore.
-The roads are paved (with a few bumpy patches further south), there is no traffic, and it’s hard to get lost when there’s only one road that goes around the island and a couple that cut across it.
+The roads are mostly paved (although with plenty of potholes), there is no traffic, and it’s hard to get lost when there’s only one road that goes around the island and a couple that cut across it.

 If you rent a moped you’ll be able to explore many of our Koh Lanta itinerary suggestions below, but it’s also just fun to drive around enjoying the views and stopping off at quiet beaches.

-If you don’t want to hire a motorbike, you could rent a bicycle (but be prepared for the heat and big hills in the south) or take a local taxi—a tuk-tuk with a sidecar attached to a motorbike (but this will be more expensive).
+If you don’t want to hire a motorbike, you could rent a car (much more expensive) or bicycle (but be prepared for the heat and big hills in the south).
+You could also take a local taxi—a tuk-tuk with a sidecar attached to a motorbike, but this will be more expensive.

 Read our Koh Lanta scooter post for tips on learning to drive and renting a bike.